itsalaidbacklife/CuttleRender/README.md

 		-Make a unique function for each one-off
 		-Fix other one-off effect calls to send null target if target is not required, to generalize which cards are bound to which effects
 -Fix move_card to leverage splice() (and maintain order of cards in hand/field)

+ERRORS:
+-Check joinGame and goToGame for failure to populate players when p1 joins (p0 gets error)

 -Fix deal method to reset game